-Course Code: NS83 Credits: NCMC

-Pre - requisites: Nil

 Course Coordinator: Dr. Puttabore Gowda & Dr. Siddaraju C

 Course Learning Objectives:

 - 1. To introduce students to the importance of national service - 2.
 To harness values and skills like leadership, teamwork and sacrifice. - 3.
 To serve society through educational services and health - 4.
 To work towards rural and local development through technological services - 5.
 To inculcate in students, the ability to handle socially relevant projects.